Joint Moment Estimation for Hip Exoskeleton Control: A Generalized Moment Feature Generation Method: Conclusion

 \section{Conclusion}

-To address the issues of long computation time and lack of personalization in neural networks used for fast joint moment estimation, this study proposes an estimation method based on GMF generation.
+To address the issues of lack of personalization joint moment estimation neural network for hip exoskeleton assistance, this study proposes an estimation method based on GMF generation.
 The method utilizes a generator to adaptively generate GMF, which serves as a more individual-independent representation compared to the biomechanical joint moment.
-A GRU-based neural network is then employed to predict the generated GMF.
-The GMF improves the prediction accuracy of the estimator while being decoded into joint moments accurately.
-Additionally, the GRU-based estimator demonstrates the capability to quickly estimate GMF.
-Experimental results on prediction accuracy and computation time of the joint moment estimation model validate the effectiveness of the proposed method.
-In particular, the generalization experiment demonstrates that this method can be applied to various neural networks structure for joint moment estimation, which means it has potential to achieve better accuracy with more refined adjustments to the network structure.
-The contributions of this work enable better implementation of real-world joint moment estimation and its application in guiding exoskeleton control.
+A GRU-based neural network is then employed to estimate the generated GMF.
+The GMF improves the estimation accuracy of the estimator while could be decoded into joint moments accurately.
+Experimental results demonstrate enhanced estimation accuracy and strong generalization capability of the proposed method.
+Furthermore, real-world exoskeleton tests using encoder-only sensors validate its effectiveness in delivering assistive benefits to users.
+The contributions of this work advance the feasibility of real-time joint moment estimation and its practical application in exoskeleton control.